Baptistemontan/leptos_i18n/docs/book/src/reduce_size/02_dynamic_load.md

 This could have been the design by default, but there is multiple ways to handle it so I decided to leave the choice to the user.

-_note_: They are technically not needed to be async on the server, as translations are still baked in for them, but for the API to be the same on the client and the server they return the value wrapped in an async bloc.
+_note_: They are technically not needed to be async on the server, as translations are still baked in for them, but for the API to be the same on the client and the server they return the value wrapped in an async block.

 ### Server Fn